Trip Overview

 Day 12

-Cross Larkya La (5,215m) and trek to Bhimphedi/ Bhimphedi(3,590m)
+Cross Larkya La (5,215m) and trek to Bhimtang

 Before the crack of dawn we set off for Larkya La pass through steep uphills.
 From the pass, you can see the amazing views of Himlung Himal (7,126m), Cheo Himal (6,820m), Gyagi Kung, Kang Kuru (6,981m) and the Annapurna II (7,937m).
-The trail then descends through moraines on a steep gradient, towards Bhimphedi.
+The trail then descends through moraines on a steep gradient, towards Bhimtang.

 Day 13

-Trek to Tilje (3,900m)
+Trek to Gowa (2560m)

 Having crossed Larkya La the previous day, this day will be very easy for you.
-A light climb brings us to paddy fields towards to Karcha La Pass and a descent to Tilje through rhododendron forests.
+A light climb brings us to paddy fields towards to Karcha La Pass and a descent to Gowa through rhododendron forests.

 Day 14